Changes to The UK Driving Test

-The UK’s Practical Driving Test is being revamped from today (4 December) to give new drivers the skills they need to cope on the roads today.
+The UK’s Practical Driving Test is being revamped by the DVSA (Driver and Vehicle Standards Agency) from today (4th December 2017) to give new drivers the skills they need to cope on the roads today.

 Four key changes to the new test are being made which include: